-Set up rules to require a S/MIME signature and S/MIME encryption
+Set up rules to require S/MIME

-Isn’t already encrypted for one or more recipients.
+A message isn't already encrypted for recipients.

-When using the Modify message action’s Encryption (onward delivery only) options.
-You check the Encrypt messages if not encrypted (S/MIME) box and, optionally, the Bounce message if unable to encrypt box.
+When using the Modify message option with these rules, check the Encrypt messages if not encrypted (S/MIME) box.
+Optionally, also check the Bounce message if unable to encrypt box.

 You set up a rule that requires messages with specified content to be sent with S/MIME.
 Create a content compliance rule, and use the S/MIME encryption or S/MIME signature option.
 Then, you can select options that specify how matching messages are managed.
 For example, if an incoming message from the domain solarmora.com is not S/MIME signed, you can create a rule to send the message to the Admin Quarantine.
 From there, you can review the message before it's delivered to the recipient.